iondrive-co/classifile/README.md

 # Classifile

-Small library that looks at a directory of filenames, learns their *shape*, and then predicts likely next values for each filename component (especially numeric indices).
+Small library that looks at a directory of filenames, learns their patterns, and then predicts likely next values for each filename component

-## How the logic works (simple overview)

 1. **Split filenames into components**